apiato/documentation/docs/components/optional-components/policies.md

   - request
 ---

-Apiato policies are just Laravel policies, and they function in the exact same way as Laravel policies.
+Apiato policies are just [Laravel Policies](https://laravel.com/docs/authorization), and they function in the exact same way as Laravel policies.
 However, they come with additional rules and conventions specific to Apiato.